+Joseph was the firstborn son of Rachel, Jacob's favorite wife.
 Jacob loved Joseph more than his other sons, and gave him a beautiful coat of many colors.

-Joseph's brothers became jealous when they saw that their father loved him more than he loved them.
+Joseph's brothers became very jealous when they saw that their father loved him more than he loved them.
 This jealousy grew into hatred.
 They hated Joseph even more when he told them about his dreams of some day ruling over them.

-One day, when Joseph was about 17, his brothers went a long distance from home to feed their father's flocks.
-When they had been gone for several days, Jacob called Joseph and said, "Go find your brothers and see how they are doing."
+One day, when Joseph was about seventeen, his brothers went a long distance from home to feed their father's flocks.
+When they had been gone for several days, Jacob called Joseph and said, "Go find your brothers and see how they're doing."

-After much searching, Joseph found his brothers.
+After much searching, Joseph finally found his brothers.
 When they saw him coming, they said to one another, "Here comes that dreamer.
-Let us kill him and tell our father that a wild animal killed and ate him."
-But Reuben, the oldest brother, said, "No, let us not kill him.
-Let us drop him into a nearby well."
+Let's kill him and tell our father that a wild animal killed and ate him."
+But Reuben, the oldest brother, said, "No, let's not kill him.
+Let's just drop him into a nearby well."

-As Joseph came near, his brothers grabbed him.
+As Joseph came near, his brothers suddenly grabbed him.
 They ripped off his coat of many colors and dropped him into an empty well.
 Then they sat down to eat.

 While eating, they noticed a caravan of traders passing nearby on its way to Egypt.
-"Let us sell Joseph to these traders and make some money," one of his brothers said.
+"Let's sell Joseph to these traders and make a profit," one of his brothers suggested.
 They agreed and sold him for a small sum of money.
 Not wanting their father to know the truth, they took Joseph's coat and smeared it with the blood of a goat they had killed.